zinichakraborty/bootcampexercises-f23/proj2/README.md

 ### Log In Page
 - This page will be the first page to display when running the application
 - It should allow a user to input their email and password and click a log in button
-    - If the log in is succesful (handled in backend), we are routed to the Training Logs Dashboard
+    - If the log in is succesful (handled in backend verification), we are routed to the Training Logs Dashboard
     - If the log in is unsuccesful then there is some display to inform the user of the issue and remains on the log in page
 - It also has a link to the Create Account Page in case the user does not have an account in page
-- *Important:* Make sure to track the user's id through hooks as your route to other pages
+- **Important:** Make sure to track the user's id through hooks as your route to other pages

 ### Create Account Page
 - There will be four inputs on this page: Full Name, Email, Password, and Confirm Password